fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 15
 ### Expansion and Immigration
 - [VIDEO OVERVIEW](#).
-This covers just a few themes to keep in mind for the one chapter today.
+This covers just a few themes to keep in mind for the readings today.
 I also talk about how some points of overlap between yesterday, today, and tomorrow's assignment.
 - _HAE_, 57--87 (3: Expansion and Immigration).
+- Samantha Barbas, “‘I’ll Take Chop Suey’: Restaurants as Agents of Culinary and Cultural Change”, _The Journal of Popular Culture_, 36.4 (2003): 669–86.
+As a complement to the _HAE_ chapter, this article vividly illustrates how a certain kind of cuisine is adopted, adapted, and transformed into the melting pot of American food.
+There is way more detail than we need, but Barbas paints an intriguing portrait of the creation of Chinese American food, which I would say has been one of the most vibrant genres of cookbooks in the last few years.

 {% include alert.html class='danger' title='Reading Quiz' text="
 How was American Food changing?